Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 **Social Inequality**
-Despite being a "country of immigrans" it is unfortunately those who are disciminated against in society, with African immigrants consistently the lowest in terms of educational attainment and exam scores.
-Many migrants - and those internally moving - also end up in cities' infamous "favelas" due to the cheap costs of living but that exacerbate social enequalities.
+Despite being a "country of immigrants" it is unfortunately those who are discriminated against in society, with African immigrants consistently the lowest in terms of educational attainment and exam scores.
+Many migrants - and those internally moving - also end up in cities' infamous "favelas" due to the cheap costs of living but that exacerbate social inequalities.

-### Case study: AC USA
+### Case study: an AC, the USA
 The USA is an AC that influences and drives the global migration system through **economic, social and political factors**.
 It is the #1 biggest economy of $25tn with some of its companies valued greater than other entire countries.

 #### Patterns and policies